marcinruszkiewicz/quaashangma-jam/readme.md

 This is a version done in about a week (including installing Haxe and figuring out how to do anything in it) for the [HaxeJam 2023: Winter Jam](https://itch.io/jam/haxejam-2023-winter-jam).
 Due to time constraints (and my regular day job during the week) it's not very advanced.
 I will be updating the game in the future, as I find the idea pretty entertaining and worth expanding on.

+Mostly I'd like to provide more storytelling through this game, which was a really hard thing to do when I've spent most of the time learning how the engine works and how to do anything in it.
+I believe there's some potential there, though.

-You can see the sources on my [Github](https://github.com/marcinruszkiewicz/quaashangma-jam).
+You can see the sources for this version on my [Github](https://github.com/marcinruszkiewicz/quaashangma-jam).

 # Credits and acknowledments